NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 Here is a made-up data set.

-First of all, we have been measuring the body mass of farm-raised salmon raised on a conventional diet for years, and we know that body mass for these individuals after one year closely follows a normal distribution with mean of 4.5 kg and standard deviation of 0.9 kg.
+First, we know that body mass under one year of the conventional diet closely follows a normal distribution with mean of 4.5 kg and standard deviation of 0.9 kg.

 Ind 1 Ind 2 Ind 3 Ind 4 Ind 5 Ind 6 Ind 7 Ind 8 Ind 9 Ind 10